United States Energy Storage Market Size and Share

 By End User: Utility Dominance with Residential Upswing

-Utilities held 72% of installations in 2024, leveraging scale to provide capacity, defer transmission, and hedge procurement costs.
-State regulators increasingly approve cost-recovery for battery investments, treating them analogous to traditional generation.
+Utilities held 72% of installations in 2024, leveraging their scale to provide capacity, defer transmission costs, and hedge procurement costs.
+State regulators are increasingly approving cost recovery for battery investments, treating them similarly to traditional generation.
 The United States energy storage industry sees residential uptake accelerating at a 27% CAGR, spurred by falling component prices and a cultural shift toward energy independence.
 Federal tax credits and high-profile outages in California and Texas fuel homeowner interest.

 Commercial and industrial customers occupy the middle ground, integrating batteries for demand management, process continuity, and, increasingly, EV-charger peak shaving.
 Cross-sector synergies emerge as vehicle-to-grid pilots test bidirectional charging revenue streams.
 End-user diversification mitigates revenue volatility, broadening the foundation of the United States energy storage market.